Bnoure/Bnoure/README.md

 Added the `Mon 11 Sept 2023`

-Last update on Fri Feb 13 2026
+Last update on Mon Feb 16 2026

-**322 day before 2027 ⏱**
+**319 day before 2027 ⏱**

-🤖 This README.md is updated with pleasure, by Gabot ❤️
+🤖 This README.md is updated with horror, by Gabot ❤️